 Transfer partners are by far Citi’s most valuable option.
 They are the reason why so many points and miles enthusiasts love Thank You points so much.
-Citi’s strength lies in international airlines and travel.
-If you want to travel outside of the United States, this card is a good one.
+Citi’s strength lies in international airlines and travel, making the Premier a great card if you want to travel outside of the United States.

 Unfortunately, Citi does not have any hotel partners.
-If you want to transfer your points to hotels, Citi Thank You earning cards might not be for you.
+Therefore, Citi Thank You earning cards might not be for you if you want to transfer points to hotels.

-All TY points transfer to Citi’s airline partners at a 1:1 ratio, except for JetBlue.
+All TY points transfer to Citi’s airline partners at a 1:1 ratio:

 - Asia Miles